-CONTENT to be uploaded: Cover Page/Checklist/Institutional Signature Page [PDF] NIH-style Biosketch with Other Support of PI and key personnel (4 pages max) [PDF] The PI must include accurate and complete information regarding all other sources of gran support (current and pending), including title, abstract, annual and total amount of grant, inclusive funding period, and percent effort. tailed Budget and Justification [combined into one PDF] mplete attached Excel budget sheet.
+CONTENT to be uploaded: Cover Page/Checklist/Institutional Signature Page [PDF] NIH-style Biosketch with Other Support of PI and key personnel (4 pages max) [PDF] The PI must include accurate and complete information regarding all other sources of grant support (current and pending), including title, abstract, annual and total amount of grant, inclusive funding period, and percent effort.
+Detailed Budget and Justification [combined into one PDF] Complete attached Excel budget sheet.
 Describe justifications in a Word document.
-Award I be for one year.
-Proposed funding period: May 1, 2023 - April 30, 2024.
-Allowable direct costs Salary for PI Salary/stipend and related benefits for graduate student/postdoctoral fellow/technical support Travel (up to \$1500) Laboratory supplies and other research expenses Unallowable costs Salary/consultant costs Tuition Professional membership dues Equipment >\$5,000 General office supplies, institutional administrative charges (e.g., telephone, other electronic communication, IT network, etc.) Pre-award charges Any other expenses not directly related to the project Include the following sections: Lay Summa awarded), Specific Aims, Background and S Design and Methods. phy (1 page max) [combined into one PDF] ry (one paragraph; to be shared publicly if grant is significance, Preliminary Studies/Data, Research rat.
+Award will be for one year.
+Proposed funding period: May 1, 2025 - April 30, 2026.
+Allowable direct costs Salary for PI Salary/stipend and related benefits for graduate student/postdoctoral fellow/technical support Travel (up to \$1500) Laboratory supplies and other research expenses Unallowable costs Salary/consultant costs Tuition Professional membership dues Equipment >\$5,000 General office supplies, institutional administrative charges (e.g., telephone, other electronic communication, IT network, etc.) Pre-award charges Any other expenses not directly related to the project Research Plan (5 pages max) and Bibliography (1 page max) [combined into one PDF] Include the following sections: Lay Summary (one paragraph; to be shared publicly if grant is awarded), Specific Aims, Background and Significance, Preliminary Studies/Data, Research Design and Methods.
+Text citations should use a numbered format.
 Include all author names in the reference list.
-Appendix [combined into one PDF] Limited to 5 pages of supplemental information only; a maximum of 3 relevant reprint IACUC approval letters if relevant.
+Appendix [combined into one PDF] Limited to 5 pages of supplemental information pertaining to proposal or preliminary data only; a maximum of 3 relevant reprints are also acceptable (in addition to the 5-page supplemental information).
+Include IRB and/or IACUC approval letters if relevant.